 Do I need to provide a doctor’s note to take pre-birth disability?

 When you submit your leave, you'll be prompted through any and all leave forms that are required for your plan.
 Most commonly, this will include claim filings for any short term disability claims that are applicable to your leave.
 We'll guide you through the completion of these forms, but one of the most important parts will be your medical provider's certification of your leave dates.
-On each short term disability claim, there will be a section requiring your medical provider to certify your disability, when they're recommending you stop working, and when they clear you to return to work.

-This is where your provider confirms of their "approval" or certification of the pre-birth disability time.
+If you plan to take up to four weeks of pre-birth disability: On each short term disability claim, there will be a section requiring your medical provider to certify your disability, when they're recommending you stop working, and when they clear you to return to work.
+This is where your provider confirms their "approval" or certification of the pre-birth disability time.
 As such, there is no need to provide a separate doctor's note for this time.

 Your medical provider won’t need to certify any specific reasons around why they are recommending pre-birth disability (unless relevant or if they're recommending an extended period of pre-birth disability).
 However, they’ll need to certify that it is their professional medical recommendation, and that your pregnancy precludes you from being able to perform your job during that time.